Cassandra Nova: Fictional character biography

 Nova is captured by Cyclops and Wolverine and taken to the X-Mansion, where she escapes and defeats most of the X-Men easily.
-Nova uses Cerebra (an enhanced version of Cerebro) and switch minds with Xavier.
-Xavier is trapped in Nova's body and unable to warn the X-Men before Nova shoots him.
+Nova uses Cerebra, an enhanced version of Cerebro, to switch bodies with Xavier.
+Nova plans on using Cerebra to eliminate all mutants until she is stopped by Jean Grey, who forces her out of Xavier's body.